Domestic policy of the Justin Trudeau government: Refugees

+Quebec provincial powers

+In 2022, Quebec Premier François Legault raised the idea of holding a referendum on the transfer of immigration powers from the federal government to the provincial government.

+On March 15, 2024, Legault met with Trudeau to ask for total control over immigration powers, which Trudeau rejected.
+In response, the Parti Québécois leader, Paul St-Pierre Plamondon, reiterated his request for a referendum on the issue.
+A month later, Legault voiced similar views, threatening a referendum on the issue if Trudeau did not acquiesce.

 Relationship with Indigenous peoples

 Trudeau met with hundreds of chiefs at the Assembly of First Nations on December 7, 2015, and laid out his philosophy and commitments to Indigenous peoples in Canada, to assure their "constitutionally guaranteed rights ... a sacred obligation".
 In brief, he promised to rescind government policies that are in conflict with their rights, make a significant investment in education programs, increase general funding, and launch an enquiry into missing and murdered indigenous women.
 Trudeau also indicated that the new government would implement all of the recommendations made by the Truth and Reconciliation Commission.

 Trudeau has previously said that he would respect a First Nations community's wishes regarding pipeline construction on their territory.
 Some First Nations leaders, including a councillor for the Squamish First Nation and prominent Mi’kmaw lawyer Pam Palmater have stated that they believe Trudeau's purchase of the Trans Mountain Pipeline violates this promise.

+On January 18, 2024, the federal and territorial governments signed the Nunavut Lands and Resources Devolution Agreement; it gives the government of Nunavut control over the territory's land and resources.
+It is the largest land transfer in Canada's history.